 Elevation: 3600 FT

 Columbus sits at the foothills of the Beartooth Mountains where the Stillwater and Yellowstone rivers meet, offering plenty of fishing opportunities as well as backpacking and hiking.
-Take the most scenic route to Yellowstone Park, via Montana Highway 78 and U.S. Highway 212, over the Beartooth Pass.
+Head north of town for wide-open spaces, and south to get into the mountains for woods, wildlife and waterways.

 Columbus is a full-service town, offering whatever you might need or want during your Yellowstone adventure—shopping, fine dining, and lodging.
 There's even a golf course and airport.